Madour/LDtkLoader/README.md

 cmake --build . --config {Debug|Release}
 ```

-This will generate the static library.
-Debug library has the suffix '-d'.
+This will compile the static library named LDtkLoader in build/lib.

+When built in Debug configuration, the library name has the suffix '-d'.

 Additional CMake options :